Dick Clark on the "American Bandstand" TV show from Philadelphia, appears with teens around him as he reads mail. AP photo.

 “Rumble” Not Played

 But in the late 1950s, radio disc jockeys had the power of determining what music was played and what wasn’t.
 And in some cities and towns, including radio stations in Boston and New York City, “Rumble” just wasn’t played for fear it could incite gang violence or be an influence on juvenile delinquency.
-Even Dick Clark on American Bandstand was careful to avoid mention- ing the song’s title when introducing Wray on his show.
+Even Dick Clark of American Bandstand was careful to avoid mention- ing the song’s title when introducing Wray on his Saturday show.
 The song’s title — “Rumble” – was a stumbling block for some DJs; they just couldn’t get past it.
 However, the song itself, an instrumental, had no lyrics of course, so there was no language per se to incite kids; no fiery rhetoric.
 Still, those aware of the controversy took precautions.
-Even Dick Clark on American Bandstand, a popular TV dance show, was careful to avoid mentioning the song’s title when he introduced Link Wray and his band as guests.
+Even Dick Clark of American Bandstand, the popular TV dance show, was careful to avoid mentioning the song’s title when he introduced Wray and his band as guests in May 1958.

 “Rumble” scene from the 1957 stage production of “West Side Story” -- Jets leader vs. Sharks leader in knife fight.